Carlos (miniseries): Reaction at Cannes

 Carlos has received widespread critical acclaim with Ramirez's performance being praised.
 Review aggregation website Rotten Tomatoes gives the film a score of 93% based on reviews from 69 critics, with an average score of 8/10.
-The website's critcs consensus reads: "Despite its hefty running time, Carlos moves along briskly, thanks to an engaging story, exotic locales, and a breakout performance by Edgar Ramirez."
-Metacritic gave the film a weighted score of 94/100, based on 21 critics, which it ranks as "universal acclaim".
+The website's critics consensus reads, "Despite its hefty running time, Carlos moves along briskly, thanks to an engaging story, exotic locales, and a breakout performance by Edgar Ramirez."
+Metacritic gave the film a weighted score of 94 out of 100, based on 21 critics, indicating "universal acclaim".

 IndieWire's Todd McCarthy found the film to be "a dynamic, convincing and revelatory account of a notorious revolutionary terrorist's career that rivets the attention during every one of its 321 minutes" and praised Assayas' "ever-propulsive style that creates an extraordinary you-are-there sense of verisimilitude, while Edgar Ramirez inhabits the title role with arrogant charisma of Brando in his prime.
 It's an astonishing film".
 In his review for the Los Angeles Times, Steven Zeitchik wrote, "How good is Olivier Assayas' Carlos?
 Think of The Bourne Identity with more substance, or Munich with more of a pulse, and you begin to have a sense of what the French filmmaker accomplished with this globetrotting and epic look at one man's rise to the station of international guerrilla leader and terrorist celebrity".
 In his review for USA Today, Anthony Breznican wrote, "The closest cousin to Carlos, cinematically speaking, might be There Will Be Blood—another epic view inside a mind of twisted humanity".
 In his review for Time Out London, Geoff Andrew wrote, "Certainly, the film doesn't feel anything like television.
 It's shot in Scope, boasts the fleet way with narrative, camera movement and cutting that are characteristic of Assayas at his best and has a sense of scale, depth and seriousness of purpose that is essentially cinematic", but felt that "the third and final part runs out of steam a little".
 Sight and Sound magazine's Nick James called the film, "a breathtaking political epic", and felt that there were, "brilliant scenes aplenty".
 In his review for the Village Voice, J. Hoberman wrote, "Carlos is gripping stuff, despite its incongruously fashionable rock soundtrack and a grossly over-played final section.
 The extended account of the OPEC caper includes the festival's best hour of filmmaking this side of Godard's Film Socialisme and would make a terrific movie in its own right".